 Also read: The 6 Top Travel Emergencies and How To Deal With Them

-Hopefully, you bought travel insurance to help cover medical bills that may now arise.
-Some countries may offer state-run healthcare but most will expect you to pay for at least some, if not all, of your medical treatments up front.
+Hopefully, you bought travel protection to help cover medical bills that may now arise.
+Some countries may offer state-run healthcare but most will expect you to pay for at least some, if not all, of your medical treatments upfront.

-Contact your travel insurer immediately via their emergency helpline as soon as you go to the hospital, or sooner if possible.
+Contact your travel insurer immediately via their emergency helpline as soon as you go to the hospital, or sooner if reasonably possible.
 We suggest you have these contact details with you on your trip.
 Store them on your phone and in your wallet for good backup.
-You can call Generali’s emergency line collect 24/7 around the world at 240-330-1529.
+You can call Generali Global Assistance’s emergency line collect 24/7 around the world at 240-330-1529.

-It's also vital to make sure you hold onto any receipts, doctors' notes or other medical documents for when you're filing your insurance claim.
-Read more tips for filing a travel insurance claim.
+It's also vital to make sure you hold onto any receipts, doctors' notes or other medical documents for when you're filing your claim.
+Read more tips for filing a travel protection claim.

 Read more: Pre-Existing Medical Conditions and Travel Insurance